mpalash/aliakbarmehta/_pages/cv.md

 **Text**

-_To Not Wait for the Archive_, Visual Culture and Contemporary Art Journal #5, Aalto University, 2018
+(upcoming) _To Not Wait for the Archive_, Visual Culture and Contemporary Art Journal #5, Aalto University, 2018

 _Cyber Archive: Archiving as a sustainable counter-hegemonic practice_, Hakara Journal, 2018